 But sometimes, business situations and goals change.
 Perhaps your employees find the ERP system’s templates too limiting.
-Or perhaps there are specific requirements that require customisation, and your company ends up repeatedly paying your ERP system vendors more to build these reports.
+Or perhaps there are specific requirements that require customisation, and your company ends up repeatedly paying your Singapore ERP system vendors more to build these reports.

 If you’re using an ERP system and find yourself in such a situation, it may be more cost-effective to invest in a separate reporting solution that empowers your team to build reports on their own.

 Ideally, this solution should provide tools that integrate seamlessly with your ERP system so your employees can get the data they need without much hassle.